How to be a hot air balloon pilot in Australia

 If you’re interested how to get your hot air balloon licence and learn to fly a hot air balloon or a hot air balloon pilot job, please read further.

 The sheer enjoyment of the flight, the ability to share that experience with others is such a buzz that your whole outlook on life will never be the same.
 To become a Hot Air Balloon pilot is truly a worthy goal.
-Read through our 'Learning to Fly' page and then give us a call on (07) 3423 0400.

 First of all, a basic explanation of how to become a commercial hot air balloon pilot in Australia.